Capital punishment in Lithuania: Legal developments and abolition

-In the Lithuanian SSR, the criminal code provided for the death penalty in 16 articles.
+During the Soviet occupation, the criminal code provided for the death penalty in 16 articles.
 After the declaration of independence in March 1990, a new criminal code was adopted in December 1991, in which the death penalty was provided only in Article 105 for premeditated murder in aggravating circumstances.
 Lithuania became a signatory of the International Covenant on Civil and Political Rights in February 1992.
 The covenant, among other things, provided that each person had the right to petition for clemency.
 In July 1994, amendments to the criminal code specified that women or people younger than 18 at the time of the crime could not receive death sentences.
 The execution of the death penalty was suspended on July 25, 1996 by a decree of President Algirdas Brazauskas.
 The president refused to review clemency petitions without which no death penalty could be carried out.

 Abolition of the death penalty was one of the requirements for Lithuania's accession to the European Union in its 2004 enlargement.
 However, opinion polls found that 70–80% of Lithuanians supported its retention.
 Thus, members of Seimas (the Lithuanian parliament) were reluctant to vote for its abolition.
 Instead, Seimas brought a case to the Constitutional Court of Lithuania to determine whether the death penalty was constitutional.
 On December 9, 1998, the Constitutional Court ruled that it was unconstitutional as it was contrary to Articles 18 (Human rights and freedoms shall be innate), 19 (The right to life of a human being shall be protected by law), and 21.3 (It shall be prohibited to torture or injure a human being, degrade his dignity, subject him to cruel treatment, or to establish such punishments) of the Constitution of Lithuania.
 On December 22, the criminal code was amended to strike out the death penalty effective December 31, 1998.
 Sentences for nine people on death row were commuted to life imprisonment.

 In 2013, a violent murder of a woman reignited the debate on the capital punishment.
 Parliament Speaker Vydas Gedvilas publicly stated that the idea of reintroducing capital punishment merits consideration and members of the Order and Justice proposed a bill to reinstate it.
 A poll found that about half of the respondents would support capital punishment, and only 37 percent were against the death penalty.